History of miscegenation: Uganda

 The topic of mixed race Ugandans continues to resurface, in the public arena, with the growing number of multiracial Ugandans (Multiracial Ugandans in Uganda).

 Many Ugandan women have been marrying Chinese businessmen who moved to Uganda and reproducing with them.

 Mauritius

 In the late 19th and early 20th centuries, Chinese men in Mauritius married local Indian and Creole women due to both the lack of Chinese women, and the higher numbers of Indian women on the island.
+All the imigrants were men.
 When the very first Chinese men arrived in Mauritius, they were reluctant to marry local women due to their customary endogamy rules.
 But with no Chinese women in sight, the Chinese men eventually began to integrate themselves and mix with the local Creole and Indian populations on the island and establish households en ménage.
 The 1921 census in Mauritius counted that Indian women there had a total of 148 children fathered by Chinese men.
 These Chinese were mostly traders.
+Colonialist stereotypes in the sugar colonies of Indians emerged such as "the degraded coolie woman" and the "coolie wife beater", due to Indian women being murdered by their husbands after they ran away to other richer men since the ratio of Indian women to men was low.